 Dissolved Heavy Metals in Water

-Mercury, silver, cadmium, chromium, copper, lead, nickel and zinc are heavy metals present in fresh waters.
+Heavy Metals in Water are mercury, silver, cadmium, chromium, copper, lead, nickel and zinc are heavy metals present in waters.

 They are toxic to man and aquatic organisms in varying degrees and concentrations.
 They can be serious pollutants because these stable compounds can have persistent toxic effects for many years following their deposit.